-Under the reasonable direction of The Amazima School – Primary (TAS-P) Head Teacher or The Amazima Ex-pat School (TAES) Principal, carry out the professional duties of a school teacher as set out in the associated Policy and Procedure Manuals.
-The teacher is to raise the standards of student attainment and achievement within your subject area, and monitor and support student progress.
-The teacher will perform duties to advance the education of students at TAS-P and TAES.
+Under the reasonable direction of The Amazima School – Primary (TAS-P) Head Teacher, carry out the professional duties of a school teacher as set out in the associated Policy and Procedure Manuals.
+The teacher is to raise the standards of pupil attainment and achievement within your subject area, and monitor and support pupil progress.
+The teacher will perform duties to advance the education of pupils at TAS-P.

 - Must be a committed Christian who is in full agreement with the Statement of Faith of The Amazima School.

 - Professional and personal references must demonstrate observed manifestation of godly character and spiritual maturity.